 - New Vehicles - All lease cars are hot off the factory press.
 Leases tend to only last a few years, so you have the luxury of driving a new car and benefiting from modern, cutting edge technology.

-- Full Warranty - Your lease vehicle will come with a full manufacturer’s warranty, and will normally cover the entire period of your lease.
+- Full Warranty - You get a full manufacturer’s warranty on your lease car, and will normally cover the entire period of your lease.